 Can I eat brownie batter?

-How to make edible brownie batter from scratch
+How to make edible brownie batter

 No fancy gadgets or crazy ingredients needed to make this healthy brownie batter- Just one bowl and 5 minutes!